-These two verses from Isaiah 42 have been stuck in my head for over a week!
-As I was studying in preparation for last Sunday’s sermon text on 1 Peter 2:1-10, I discovered that Peter clearly referenced these verses.
+Recently these two verses from Isaiah 42 have been stuck in my head!
+As I was studying the text of 1 Peter 2:1-10, I discovered that Peter clearly referenced these verses.
 He says, “But you are a chosen race, a royal priesthood, a holy nation, a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light” (1 Peter 2:9, emphasis added).
 What a powerful combination of ideas.
 Peter’s reference of Isaiah 42:6-7 is clear, but he adds a layer to it.
 In Isaiah, it is God the Father who has called us through his servant Jesus, who takes our hand and keeps us in Jesus, who gives a promise of salvation to us and to those around us by Jesus, who gives us eyes to see, sets us free, and lights up our world—and all in Jesus!
 All of this is present in Peter’s writing, but there is now proclamation by the ones set free.
 We proclaim all those excellencies, so others might experience the same thing.
 There is no way around it.

 We are to take part in that which God the Father is doing through Jesus Christ the Son by His Holy Spirit.
 This is what Jesus was getting at in the final chapter of Matthew.
 He told his disciples, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).
 Paul is on board with this same concept.
 He says, “In Christ God was reconciling the world to himself, not counting their trespasses against them, and entrusting to us the message of reconciliation.
 Therefore, we are ambassadors for Christ, God making his appeal through us.
 We implore you on behalf of Christ, be reconciled to God” (2 Corinthians 5:19, 20).
 God entrusts what to us?
 What a wonderful and scary responsibility!